fontle/obsidianOLD/Economics/Macro1/Restraints on Policymakers.md

 \pi = \pi^{e}- \alpha(u - u_{n})
 $$

 Price expectation are a fundamental part of inflation.
-As a consequence understanding the interactions between government policy changes and the expecations of firms and consumers is vital to choosing effective measures.
+As a consequence understanding the interactions between government policy changes and the expectations of firms and consumers is vital to choosing effective measures.

 To understand the implication of this premise we can analyse a hostage taking situation: